otr4j/otrv4/otrv4.md

   symkey1 = KDF(index || context || extra_sym_key, 64)
 ```

+> FIXME below "4-byte zeroes" must be 4 actual bytes in hex.
+(It showed 2-byte hex.)
+By convention, we should _always_ use 4 bytes.
+So add 2 zero-bytes if a context provides only 2 bytes of data.
+This corresponds with assuming 4 zero-bytes if no context-bytes are provided at all.

 So, if, for example, these TLVs arrive with the data message:

 ```